phfaist/flm/README.md

-The syntax of LLM is essentially a subset of standard LaTeX commands, including macros, environments, and some characters that have a special meaning; these features are parsed in a similar fashion to a TeX/LaTeX engine.
+The syntax of LLM is essentially a subset of standard LaTeX commands, including macros, environments, and some characters that have a special meaning; these features are parsed in a loosely similar fashion to usual LaTeX code.

 See [Latex-Like Markup Language Features](llm_features.md) for more some standard features that you can expect with a default set of commands.